sheepman4267/OpenShow/README.md

 Once you have this running, you can navigate to localhost:8000 in your web browser and start messing with OpenShow.

 A quickstart guide for actually using OpenShow will be written soon.
 However, for now:
-The one thing you won't be able to find by poking around the UI is the URL to actually
+The one thing you won't be able to find by poking around the UI is the URL to actually see a display.
+That is `/slides/displays/<pk>`, so the first display you add will be `localhost:8000/slides/displays/1`.